cthoyt/cthoyt.github.io/_posts/2026-01-20-semantic-mapping-challenges.md

 ### Proliferation of Formats

-The first major challenge with semantic mappings is the variety of forms they can take.
+The first challenge with semantic mappings is the variety of forms they can take.
 This both includes different data models and serializations of those models.
-Let's start with a lightning review (please let me know if I missed something):
+This problem is effectively solved, but I think is worth reviewing for historical purposes (please let me know if I missed something):

 <img src="https://forge.extranet.logilab.fr/uploads/-/system/project/avatar/107/external-content.duckduckgo.com.jpeg" align="left" style="max-height: 3em;" alt="SKOS logo"/>
 [Simple Knowledge Organization System (SKOS)](https://www.w3.org/TR/skos-reference)